 The Australasian Journal of Plastic Surgery is a peer-reviewed, online-only journal covering all aspects of plastic and reconstructive surgery research and review including aesthetic, breast, burns, cleft lip and palate, craniomaxillofacial, experimental research, general reconstruction, hand, head and neck, history of plastic and military surgery, international collaboration, mel

-The Editors-in-Chief of the Australasian Journal of Plastic Surgery, Prof Mark Ashton and Mark Lee, are pleased to announce the release of the first issue of the third volume of AJOPS.
+The editors-in-chief of the Australasian Journal of Plastic Surgery, Prof Mark Ashton and Mark Lee, are pleased to announce the release of the first issue of the third volume of the journal.

 This issue features editorials on: